wilmix5/AJDollar/README.md

 When it was Invented?
 Who invented it?

 JDollar project took place from year 2009 to
 2013.
-And it is invented at year 2013.
-And modified in C/C++ And completly invented at year 2014.
-It is invented by wilmix jemin j at  C/C++ P.L .
+It is invented by wilmix jemin j at  CH$ P.L .
 It used JDollar-JAVA runtime to run the programs.